Photography mdavid.com.au

 Silvereye

-Fast-moving, nervous tiny birds darting about in very weak light, like this Silvereye, can represent a huge challenge for photographers.
-Yet it’s even possible to consistently get tack-sharp photos of these reluctant subjects if you understand the potential problems and know how to work around them.
-In this case, I used a strong flash, which put enough light into the scene to make things easier for the camera.
+Fast-moving, tiny birds in weak light, like this Silvereye, don’t make it easy for photographers.
+Yet it’s even possible to consistently get tack-sharp photos of these guys.
+In this case, I used a strong flash, which put enough light into the scene to make everything easier.

 Image Stabilization